ibm-cloud-docs/solution-tutorials/github-traffic-analytics.md

 To complete this tutorial, you need the latest version of the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/index.html#overview) and the {{site.data.keyword.openwhisk_short}} [plugin installed](https://console.bluemix.net/docs/cli/reference/bluemix_cli/extend_cli.html#plug-ins).

 ## Service and Environment Setup (shell)
-In this section, we are going to set up the needed services and prepare the environment.
+In this section, you set up the needed services and prepare the environment.
 All of this can be accomplished from the shell environment.

-1. Clone the [Github repository](https://github.com/IBM-Cloud/github-traffic-stats) and navigate into the cloned directory and its **backend** subdirectory:
+1. Clone the [GitHub repository](https://github.com/IBM-Cloud/github-traffic-stats) and navigate into the cloned directory and its **backend** subdirectory:
    ```bash
    git clone https://github.com/IBM-Cloud/github-traffic-stats
    cd github-traffic-stats/backend